 The Audit Division evaluates your unit’s processes during our audits.
-But we don’t develop MIT’s policies and procedures — that’s the role of managers on campus and at Lincoln Laboratory.
+But we don’t develop MIT’s policies and procedures — that’s the role of administrative leadership on campus and at Lincoln Laboratory.

 If you’re looking for information about MIT’s policies and procedures, here are some useful links: